brentgreeff/image_fetcher/README.md

 ## Local dev setup

+### Open a shell:

+`cd` into this downloaded repo.

 `source docker.sh` to make docker & compose easier to work with.

 `up` - to start the dev env.

+With `up` still running, open a second shell.

+In the second shell `source docker.sh`

+and then: `download -f example_files/urls.txt`

+Files downloaded will be printed in the first shell running `up`.

 ## Run tests

-`docker-compose exec api bin/guard` or the alias `guard`
+`source docker.sh`

+Run `guard`

+Press [ Enter ] - to run all tests.

-Saving a file will run corresponding test.
+Saving a file will run the corresponding test.

-Press [Enter] - to run all tests.

 ## Rubocop